proxystore/academy/docs/concepts.md

 ## Exchanges and Mailboxes

 Entities communicate by sending and receiving messages to and from mailboxes.
-Mailboxes are managed by an Exchange, and this protocol defines methods for registering new agent or client mailboxes, sending and receiving messages, and creating handles to remote agents.
+Mailboxes are managed by an exchange, and the [`ExchangeClient`][academy.exchange.ExchangeClient] protocol defines methods for interacting with the exchange and creating handles to other agents.
-A ExchangeFactory is initially unbound.
-That is not attached to a mailbox.
-In this state it is not able to send or receive messages.
-In order to act on the exchange, the ExchangeFactory must [`bind`][academy.exchange.ExchangeFactory.bind_as_client] to a mailbox so it is able to receive responses to its actions.
+An [`ExchangeFactory`][academy.exchange.ExchangeFactory] is used to register a new entity with the exchange and create a client that the entity can use for communicating with the exchange.
-Registering an agent or client involves creating a unique ID for the entity, which is also the address of its mailbox, and initializing that mailbox within the exchange.
+Registering an entity involves creating a unique ID for the entity, which is also the address of its mailbox, and initializing that mailbox within the exchange.

 A mailbox has two states: open and closed.
 Open indicates that the entity is accepting messages, even if, for example, an agent has not yet started or is temporarily offline.